-This playground’s clever name was coined by Commissioner Stern in 1997.
-It combines the street names that surround it: Henry, Madison and Jackson Streets, all of which were named for important political leaders.
+In 1956, the City purchased this site for the adjacent school, P.S.
+134. On October 14, 1958, the City opened the playground for school children, and in 1978, it became accessible to the public.
+Henry M. Jackson Playground’s clever name was coined by Commissioner Stern in 1997.
+It combines the street names that surround it: Henry Street, Madison Street, and Jackson Street, all of which were named for important political leaders.
 The playground’s name also specifically honors Henry M. “Scoop” Jackson (1912-1983) who served as a U.S. Senator from Washington (1953-1983) and in the U.S. House of Representatives from 1941 to 1953.
-Jackson took a strong stance against Communism, but at the same time criticized Sen. Joseph McCarthy’s campaign in the 1950s to “out” Communist sympathizers.
-In retrospect, most regard McCarthy’s campaign as a 1950s “witch hunt.”
-Jackson supported organized labor and civil rights, and in 1972 and 1976 unsuccessfully sought the Democratic presidential nomination.